 Why does Wake Forest Baptist Health provide house calls to vulnerable adults in their own homes?
 Because it’s important for all patients to have access to the care they need, regardless of their situation.
 We are not a home health agency.
 Our team provides medical visits in a patient’s home like they would have in an office-based primary care clinic.
-We offer three types of house calls, custom-designed around our patients’ needs: Primary and urgent care; transitional care; and palliative care consultations.
+We offer three types of house calls, custom-designed around our patients’ needs: Primary care; transitional care; and palliative care consultations.

-Home-based Primary and Urgent Care
+Home-based Primary Care

 - Patient is an older adult with physical or cognitive limitations that make leaving the house challenging, or require one-person assistance (homelimited or homebound).
 Lack of transportation alone is not sufficient.